IEEE SOCIAL MEDIA TOOLKITS

 Social Media Contests

-This toolkit provides an understanding of different kids of contests, as well as how they can play an integral part of marketing strategy.
+This toolkit provides an understanding of different kinds of contests, as well as how they can play an integral part of marketing strategy.
 Additionally, it provides an understanding the "do’s and don'ts" of each type of contest, as well as guidance and best practices for how to develop and execute engaging and successful contests on social media.

 Sponsorship Best Practices Toolkit & Social Templates